Copyright © 2026 IndySpeedway.com All Rights Reserved

 wear your cap.

-Headsets often come with noise-canceling, which makes it easier to hear the radio over the
+Headsets often come with a noise-canceling feature, which makes it easier to hear the radio over

 SHARING